carlospolop/aws_iam_review/README.md

 - Privilege escalation permissions are permissions that would allow a principal in AWS to obtain more permissions (by aumenting his own permissions or by pivoting to other principals for example).
 - Sensitive permissions are permissions that could allow an attacker to perform actions that could be harmful for the organization (like deleting resources, reading sensitive data, etc).

-Moreover, this tool offer **2 ways to find dangerous permissions**:
-- Using a **YAML file with sensitive and privescs permissions predefined** (based on https://cloud.hacktricks.xyz/pentesting-cloud/aws-security/aws-privilege-escalation and https://cloud.hacktricks.xyz/pentesting-cloud/aws-security/aws-privilege-escalation).
-- Using **OpenAI to ask** if a set of permissions contains sensitive or a privesc permissions. **You need to provide your own OpenAI api key**.
+Moreover, this tool can optionally use an AI backend to help classify permissions (you must provide your own API key when enabled).

-Note that this **tool only sends permissions names to OpenAI, no private information is shared**.
+Note that this **tool only sends permission names to the AI backend**, no private data is intended to be shared.

 If you know more interesting AWS permissions feel free to send a **PR here and to [HackTricks Cloud](https://github.com/carlospolop/hacktricks-cloud)**